Here is some important information about Data Recovery:

 - Lost Encryption keys

 - An indefinite price or price range until they can diagnose the drives and give you a proper, firm quote.

-- Drive Savers does not charge for shipping to and/or from the lab.
+- Usually their is no charge for shipping to and/or from the lab.
+Check carefully.

-- Don’t forget the additional cost of the transfer drive.
+- There is an additional cost for the transfer drive.
 When the data is recovered, it is put on this new drive and shipped to you.